Liver inflammation in dogs can be a minor condition with minor symptoms or a major issue with dire consequences. Basically two forms exist.

-If swelling of the pancreas is suspected the veterinarian will order a TLI blood test to test for the trypsin-like immunoreactivity pancreatic digestive enzyme, a sign of pancreatic sufficiency.
-Also, the animal's B12 vitamin level will be tested as low values are a sign of problems with absorption in the small intestine of the animal as well as pancreatic problems.
+If swelling of the pancreas is suspected the veterinarian will order a TLI blood test which is to test for the trypsin-like immunoreactivity pancreatic digestive enzyme, an indication of pancreatic sufficiency.
+Also, the animal's B12 vitamin level will be tested as low values are an indication of problems with absorption in the small intestine of the animal as well as pancreatic problems.

-The thyroid gland will probably be tested as well to rule out any possibility of thyroid tumors and cancer.
+The thyroid gland will probably be tested as well in order to rule out any possibility of thyroid tumors and cancer.